 - Install Automate on the cell phone from the Google Play store.

 - Create a new flow as pictured here:

 This flow sends an e-mail using the GMail account.
 You can send SMS messages through e-mail, too, or send them directly if you have cell service.
 Feel free to expand on the flow to include other forms of communication.
-Remember to loop back to the beginning.
+Remember to loop back to the beginning like shown above.